 Lead by example

-Lastly, if you want to promote a positive workplace in which your employees are happy and thriving is to lead by example.
-According to Talent Manager and HR, actions speak louder than words.
-So, if you are attempting to build a company that champions great customer service, compassion, going above and beyond, etc., you need to exhibit these same traits to your employees.
+Lastly, if you want to promote a positive workplace in which employees are happy and thriving, you must lead by example.
+Actions speak louder than words.
+So, if you are attempting to build a company that champions , going above and beyond, etc., you need to exhibit these same traits to your employees.
 If not, you will eventually create a company that functions in the exact opposite method of what you intended.